Supreme Court says California worship restrictions violate religious rights

 The court’s action underscored the change that has occurred since the death of liberal Justice Ruth Bader Ginsburg and her replacement by Barrett, a conservative.

-In the early days of Covid-restrictions, Chief Justice John G. Roberts Jr. joined with the court’s then-four liberals in basic deference to local officials.
+In the early days of coronavirus restrictions, Chief Justice John G. Roberts Jr. joined with the court’s then-four liberals in basic deference to local officials.
 Roberts said that generally it was up to local and state officials, not unelected judges, to protect public health, even if religious activity is restricted.

-But the court’s more conservative justices balked at the notion judges had little role to play.
+But the court’s more conservative justices balked at the notion that judges had little role to play.
 Once Barrett replaced Ginsburg and the court’s balance shifted, they struck down New York Gov. Andrew M. Cuomo’s capacity restrictions on houses of worship.

 “Even in a pandemic, the Constitution cannot be put away and forgotten,” said the unsigned opinion in the New York case.
 Restrictions that bar many people from attending worship services “strike at the very heart of the First Amendment’s guarantee of religious liberty.”